crisisready/DP_Metapopulation/README.md

 ### Command Line

 The Python CLI code is in `metapopulation.py`.
-It usees [Typer](https://typer.tiangolo.com/) to set up the command line structure, which has two subcommands.
+It uses [Typer](https://typer.tiangolo.com/) to set up the command line structure, which has two subcommands.
 Running the command can be done through:

 ```bash
 $ poetry run python metapopulation.py --help  # This will show you help for the command